nylssoft/MynaJukeBox/README.md

 The following section shows the directory and file structure for the music directory that is scanned by the jukebox player.
 A full scan will read all metadata from the MP3 files in this directory structure.
 The result of the full scan can be found in %localappdata%\NylsSoft\JukeBoxPlayer.
-If full scan is not used (the default after the first full scan) the metadata of the MP3 files is read from the CSV files in this directory.
+If full scan is not used the metadata of the MP3 files is read from the CSV files in this directory.

 The MP3 files should be organized in the following directory structure: